a-kon/react-template/README.md

         └── Button
 ```

 The main code placed in `src` directory.
-The code is split to domains with the following structure:
+The code is split between domains with the following structure:
 ```
 domain
 ├── assets